Revisiting On-Policy Distillation: Empirical Failure Modes and Simple Fixes: Experiments

 \subsection{Setup}

-We implement local support matching on top of an existing OPD training pipeline, using Qwen2.5-7B-Instruct~\citep{qwen2025qwen25} as the student.
-We consider two settings: (1)\textbf{a single-task math reasoning setting}, where OpenThinker3-7B~\citep{openthoughts2025} serves as the teacher and training uses the English portion of DAPO-Math-17K~\citep{yu2025dapo} with a maximum context length of 16K; and (2)\textbf{a multi-task setting that alternates between math reasoning and a multi-turn agentic task} based on ALFWorld~\citep{alfworld2021}, where math uses OpenThinker3-7B~\citep{openthoughts2025} and the agentic task uses the released GiGPO-Qwen2.5-7B-Instruct-ALFWorld checkpoint~\citep{gigpo2025} as the teacher.
+We implement local support matching on top of the verl-agent framework~\citep{gigpo2025}, using Qwen2.5-Instruct models as students.
+We consider two main settings.
+The first is single-task math reasoning, where OpenThinker3-7B~\citep{openthoughts2025} serves as the teacher and training uses the English portion of DAPO-Math-17K~\citep{yu2025dapo} with a maximum context length of 16K.
+The second is a multi-task setting that alternates batches between math reasoning and a multi-turn agentic task based on ALFWorld~\citep{alfworld2021}.
+In this setting, math uses OpenThinker3-7B~\citep{openthoughts2025} as the teacher, while the agentic side uses the released GiGPO-Qwen2.5-7B-Instruct-ALFWorld checkpoint~\citep{gigpo2025}.

-All runs use batch size 128, mini-batch size 64, learning rate $2\times 10^{-6}$, and temperature 1 by default.
-Rollouts are sampled with top-$p=0.9$.

-We report pass@1 on the math benchmarks and success rate on ALFWorld, unless otherwise specified.
-In a small number of cases, we additionally report average@32 for math evaluation.
+For math reasoning, we report pass@1 on five benchmarks: Math500~\citep{hendrycks2021}, AIME24~\citep{aime24}, AIME25~\citep{aime25}, Minerva~\citep{minerva2022}, and OlympiadBench~\citep{olympiadbench2024}.
+For ALFWorld~\citep{alfworld2021}, we report success rate by default.
+In a small number of cases, we additionally report avg@32 on the math benchmarks.
+More details on experimental setups can be found in Appendix~\ref{app:exp_details}.